 7. Visit Museums

-Chania city has a wide range of museums to suit all interests, perfect to learn more about Chania and Crete and ideal for a rainy day activity.
+Chania City has a wide range of museums to suit all interests, perfect for learning more about Chania and Crete and ideal for a rainy day activity.
 We were sadly unable to visit any on our trip as they were closed because of COVID-19 restrictions but two of the most popular are the Maritime Museum of Crete and the Archaeological Museum of Chania.

 Maritime Museum of Crete